sjaehn/BOops/README.md

 Once switched to the shape mode by clicking on the respective symbol on the left of the pattern, you can edit a shape by clicking on the shape-harboring pad.

+##### Keys-controlled mode

+The keys-controlled mode (MIDI-controlled mode) is the third mode you can choose by clicking on the respective symbol on the left of the pattern.
+In contrast to the pattern or shape drawing mode, you don't predefine the start and end point and the amout of an effect.
+In the keys-controlled mode you predefine keys to respond.
+The effect will be started if you then press the predefined key.
+And the keys velocity represents the amount of the effect.

+You can use this mode for more creativity in live performances.

 ##### Cut, copy or flip mode